 The Office for Faculty is pleased to offer the ALICE program, a leadership development opportunity for mid-career women faculty in the School of Medicine.
 ALICE – Academic Leadership, Innovation, and Collaborative Engagement – provides in-depth opportunities for leadership skill development, personal reflection and goal setting, peer-mentoring, and structured 360 feedback.

-This year-long program will include a combination of full-day, half-day, and 1-2-hour sessions.
-Content will focus on personal leadership skills designed to help individuals gain greater self-awareness, management, and communication skills needed to deftly navigate leadership in academic medicine.
+This 9-month program includes a combination of full-day, half-day, and 1-2-hour sessions.
+Content focuses on continuous development of leadership, management, and communication skills needed to navigate leadership in academic medicine.
 The program provides participants with opportunities to connect with senior leaders and broaden their institutional awareness.
 Program activities will include: